Follow these 3 easy steps to learn how to grow broccoli sprouts in about five days. Add more goodness to your meals (without having to cook).

 If you prefer not to eat the hulls, you can remove most of them as follows:

-- Add the finished sprouts to a big bowl of fresh water and spread them out a little.
+- Add the finished broccoli sprouts to a big bowl of fresh water and spread them out a little.
 Swish them around the water using your fingers and watch hulls rise to the top.
 Now the hulls are super easy to scoop up with a spoon.

 - I like to do this using my salad spinner.
-Then once I've removed the hulls, I empty out the water and spin the broccoli sprouts to throw off as much excess water as possible.
+Then once I've removed the hulls, I empty out the water and spin the sprouts to throw off as much excess water as possible.

 Storage